 An optimal sample Sample takers can help to ensure endocervical cells are sampled by: undertaking four to five full rotations with the broom as per the manufacturer's recommendations (due to the fine cutting-edge design of the cervibroom bristles, it is only effective when sufficiently rotated in a clockwise direction) for SurePathTM samples - placing and retaining the head of the sampling device in the LBC vial for ThinPrep® - being reasonably vigorous when swirling and agitating the head of the sampling device in the LBC vial.
 Do not retain the head in the ThinPrep® vial.
 It should not be necessary to wipe the cervix before taking the sample.
 Gentle removal of excessive mucus or inflammatory exudate is acceptable.
 Heavy wiping is not acceptable under any circumstance as this may remove surface epithelial cells.
 Note: The use of LBC means that the processing of the sample in the laboratory removes excessive mucus, blood and leucocytes when the cytology slide is prepared.
 Refer also to 'Cervix covered in inflammatory exudate due to infection' under Factors related to an inadequate/unsatisfactory cytology sample (below).
 Cervical ectropion A cervical ectropion appears as a well-demarcated red velvety area on the ectocervix, extending into the endocervical canal.
 Almost every pre-menopausal participant has a cervical ectropion.
 It is normal and represents an area of normal columnar cells on the ectocervix.
 It is less common in post-menopausal participants.
 It is important to sample around the edge of the ectropion, not just the inner os.
-Order of procedure where an STI Where testing for sexually transmitted infections (STI) is indicated at the time of cervical screening, vaginal swabs should be collected before speculum insertion.
-Wipe the swab around the vaginal entrance, then insert the swab 4 cm (thumb's length) into the vagina, count slowly to 5 and replace in the swab container swab is also The cervical LBC sample can be collected after STI swab collection as above. taken Sexual Health Check NZ STI Guidelines https://sti.guidelines.org.nz/sexual-health-check If the participant has two cervices If the participant has two cervices, the sample taker needs to take two individual samples, which are placed in separate LBC vials.
-The samples must be carefully labelled and clear information provided on the laboratory form so the laboratory understands that the samples are from two cervices for the one participant.
+Order of procedure where an STI swab is also Where testing for sexually transmitted infections (STI) is indicated at the time of cervical screening, vaginal swabs should be collected before speculum insertion.
+Wipe the swab around the vaginal entrance, then insert the swab 4 cm (thumb's length) into the vagina, count slowly to 5 and replace in the swab container The cervical LBC sample can be collected after STI swab collection as above.